-On August 12, 2016, the Compensation Committee approved an amendment and restatement of the Company's 2010 Incentive Compensation Plan, which now establishes a clawback policy on awards held by the Company's Chief Executive Officer.
-All awards (cash and equity) held by the Company's Chief Executive Officer will be subject to clawback, recoupment or forfeiture (i) to the extent that the Chief Executive Officer is determined to have engaged in fraud or intentional illegal conduct materially contributing to a financial restatement, as determined by the Board in its sole discretion, (ii) as provided under any clawback, recoupment or forfeiture policy adopted by the Board, or (iii) as required by law.
-Such clawback, recoupment or forfeiture policy, in addition to any other remedies available under applicable law, may require the cancellation of outstanding awards and the recoupment of any gains realized with respect to awards.
-The Chief Executive Officer may not claim the operation of the clawback as the basis for "good reason" to resign and receive severance benefits.
+On October 12, 2016, our Board of Directors approved an amendment and restatement of the Company's 2010 Incentive Compensation Plan, which now contains a clawback provision that applies to all awards held by the Company's executive officers (as defined by the Securities Exchange Act of 1934).
+All awards (cash and equity) held by an executive officer will be subject to clawback, recoupment or forfeiture, (i) to the extent that such executive officer is determined to have engaged in fraud or intentional illegal conduct that caused the Company's material non-compliance with any applicable financial reporting requirements and resulted in a financial restatement, the result of which is that the amount received from such award would have been lower had it been calculated on the basis of such restated results, or (ii) as required by applicable laws, rules, regulations or listing requirements.
+Such clawback, recoupment or forfeiture, in addition to any other remedies available under applicable law, will occur through the cancellation of the excess awards and the recoupment of any gains realized with respect to the excess awards.
+The executive officers may not claim the operation of the clawback as the basis for "good reason" to resign and receive severance benefits.